Samela Harris: Early life and education

 Samela Harris was born on 13 May 1946 in Adelaide, to the Australian poet and bookseller Max Harris, and Yvonne Harris, an actor and dancer.
-Following her graduation from the Presbyterian Girl’s College in 1963, she enrolled at the Adelaide University Law School before successfully standing for the position of editor the university's student newspaper On Dit, which soon led to the offer and acceptance of a Murdoch scholarship in 1964, and shortly thereafter to her debut as a professional journalist as the first female general news reporter on Rupert Murdoch's, The News of Adelaide.
+Following her graduation from the Presbyterian Girls' College in 1963, she enrolled at the Adelaide University Law School before successfully standing for the position of editor the university's student newspaper On Dit, which soon led to the offer and acceptance of a Murdoch scholarship in 1964, and shortly thereafter to her debut as a professional journalist as the first female general news reporter on Rupert Murdoch's, The News of Adelaide.

 Career

 In 1969, Harris left Australia to work as a UK correspondent for AAP Reuters on Fleet Street, before gaining a job as a general reporter for the Edinburgh Evening News in Scotland, then as UK correspondent for Australia’s national paper, The Australian.
 Upon her return to Adelaide in 1985, she commenced what would ultimately be a twenty-eight year tenureship at The Advertiser, where her wide-ranging brief included literary reviews, the burgeoning internet culture of the mid 90s, and cookery: highlights from her cooking column "On A Shoestring" were eventually compiled and published in 2009 by Wakefield Press as a book of the same title.
-The principle focus of Samela's work at The Advertiser was the Adelaide performing arts scene, and in particular its theater culture; she served as arts editor, and as a principle theater critic and commentator throughout her tenure She was elected by her fellow critics to the inaugural chair of the Adelaide Critics Circle in 1997.
+The principle focus of Samela's work at The Advertiser was the Adelaide performing arts scene, and in particular its theatre culture; she served as arts editor, and as a principle theatre critic and commentator throughout her tenure She was elected by her fellow critics to the inaugural chair of the Adelaide Critics Circle in 1997.